SamAdamDay/SamAdamDay.github.io/_pages/about.md

-Currently I am in my final of a PhD at the [Mathematical Institute](https://www.maths.ox.ac.uk/) the [University of Oxford](https://www.ox.ac.uk/).
+Currently I am in my final of a PhD at the [Mathematical Institute](https://www.maths.ox.ac.uk/) of the [University of Oxford](https://www.ox.ac.uk/).

 The following are broadly my current research interests.
 See also my [list of publications](/publications).
 - Multi-agent cooperation